API Reference

 Compute an iso-surface circle and wall line approximation.

-scale_factor (float, default 0.95) – Factor applied to fitted radius for visualization.
+scale_factor (float, default 0.95) – Visualization-only scaling applied to the fitted equivalent radius before computing the iso-line traces.

 - Returns: